-Refer a student- Students are much more likely to take advantage of tutoring services when their instructors recommend it.
+Refer a student- Students are much more likely to take advantage of tutoring services when their instructors assign it.
 We’re happy to sign off on a tutoring receipt or run a report for you.

 Embedded Tutors – Adding a designated tutor to your course by posting their hours in Canvas or your syllabus is a highly visible encouragement to students to reach out for help.
-Tutors can facilitate in class as needed, then provide one-on-one tutoring during tutoring's regularly scheduled hours.
+Tutors can facilitate in class as needed, then provide one-on-one tutoring during their regularly scheduled hours.

 Supplemental Instruction (SI) – For high-challenge courses such as Math 1314 and English 1301, SI is a proven method for reaching students who are sometimes reluctant to attend tutoring.
 SI leaders work with instructors to provide support in class as needed and through regularly scheduled review sessions.
-For more on SI, see the NLC Supplemental Instruction course in Canvas
+For more on SI, see the NLC Supplemental Instruction course in Canvas.

-For more information, contact Kathy Bryson at email@example.com or (210) 486-5615.
+For access to the Canvas course or for more information, contact Kathy Bryson at email@example.com or (210) 486-5615.